A lower bound on the spectrum of unimodular networks: Preliminaries

 \subsection{Entropy}

 We mention some concepts of Shannon entropy that we will use; for a reference see \cite{CT}.
 Let $X$ be a random variable with values in a countable state space $\Omega$.
-If $p(x)$ is the probability density of $X$ then with the convention that $0\log 0 = 0$ the entropy of $X$ is defined as
+If $p(x)$ is the probability density of $X$ then the entropy of $X$ is